jkachmar/tigerbeetle-hs/CONTRIBUTING.md

 ## Important Resources ##

-- Find maintainers in [MAINTAINERS](MAINTAINERS.md) on Tigerbeetle's Slack
+- Join us in `#community-client-haskell` on the official TigerBeetle Slack
 - Find our Roadmap in the Github wiki to find where we're going
 - We use Github issues for issue management